pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 It seemed that lack of integration tests in a React Redux app was particularly painful because of the following two reasons:

-- JavaScript is an untyped language.
+- JavaScript is a dynamically typed language.
 When the app’s state structure changes, the compiler cannot helpfind unit tests that need adjusting
 - In the Redux architecture everything is very loosely coupled.
 Various parts of the app (reducers, components, middleware) by design don’t know of each others existence as state changes are driven only by dispatched actions.
 Testing individual bits in isolation gives absolutely no confidence that the whole thing works.

 ## Enzyme to the rescue?